 Construction: “April 2020 Residential Building Growth Hit By Coronavirus” [Econintersect].
 “The effect of the coronavirus pandemic was significant this month.
 The backward revisions this month were small.
 It is always difficult to understand the trends as the backward revisions sometimes reverse trends month-to-month.
 The nature of this industry normally has large variations from month-to-month (mostly due to weather) so the rolling averages are the best way to view this series.
 In summary, the rolling averages say this sector is slowing with construction completions significantly slowing.
 We consider this report worse than last month.”

 Housing: “March 2020 CoreLogic Single-Family Rent Index: Rental Demand Plummeted In the Pandemic, Prices Could Follow” [Econintersect].
 “The Single-Family Rent Index (SFRI), which analyzes single-family rent price changes nationally and among 20 metropolitan areas shows a national rent increase of 3% year over year, unchanged from March 2019.
 After three consecutive months of acceleration, March marked the first downshift in annual rent price growth.
-Rising unemployment and shelter-in-place directives left fewer people pursuing new residences. in the second half of March as the economy entered a recession and effects of the coronavirus (COVID-19) took hold.”
+Rising unemployment and shelter-in-place directives left fewer people pursuing new residences.
+Rental applications fell by 44% in the second half of March as the economy entered a recession and effects of the coronavirus (COVID-19) took hold.”